mikkel32/CoolBox/README.md

   menu bar now includes recent files, a Quick Settings dialog and a fullscreen toggle.
 Quick Settings can also be launched from the toolbar or with the `Ctrl+Q` shortcut.
+- **Plugin Health Dashboard**: The Tools view now includes a Health tab with per-plugin latency percentiles, error rates, memory high-water usage, capability denials, and recent trace slices.
+Drill into an invocation to review diagnostics and copy trace IDs directly into your observability tools.
 - **Unified Styling**: All views and dialogs inherit from shared base classes so fonts and accent colors update instantly when settings change.
 - **Cross-Platform**: Works on Windows, macOS, and Linux